 Turn now to the book of Galatians, chapter 3, verse 27.
 Remember that this was written to Christians.

-Galatians 3:27-29 For as many of you as have been baptized into Christ have put on Christ.
-There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for you are all one in Christ Jesus.
-And if you be Christ's, then are you Abraham's seed and heirs according to the promise.
+Galatians 3:27-29 For as many of you as were baptized into Christ have put on Christ.
+There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female; for you are all one in Christ Jesus.
+And if you are Christ's, then you are Abraham's seed, and heirs according to the promise.

 Therefore, we can be "in Christ" and "Abraham's seed" at one and the same time.

-Romans 4:10-13 How was it then reckoned?
-When he [Abraham] was in circumcision, or in uncircumcision?
-Not in circumcision, but in uncircumcision.
-And he received the sign of circumcision, a seal of the righteousness of faith which he had yet being uncircumcised: that he might be the father of all them that believe, though they be not circumcised; [That is, he is the father of Gentiles too.] that righteousness might be imputed unto them also.
-And the father of circumcision to them who are not of the uncircumcision only, but who also walk in the steps of that faith of our father Abraham, which he had being yet uncircumcised.
-For the promise that he should be the heir of the world was not to Abraham, or to his seed through the law, but through the righteousness of faith.
+Romans 4:10-13 How was it then accounted?
+While he [Abraham] was circumcised, or in uncircumcised?
+Not while circumcised, but while uncircumcised.
+And he received the sign of circumcision, a seal of the righteousness of the faith which he had while still uncircumcised, that he might be the father of all those who believe, though they are uncircumcised [That is, he is the father of Gentiles too.], that righteousness might be imputed to them also. and the father of circumcision to those who are not only are of the circumcision, but who also walk in the steps of the faith which our father Abraham had while still uncircumcised.
+For the promise that he would be the heir of the world was not to Abraham or to his seed through the law, but through the righteousness of faith.

 Abraham was designated as the father in Galatians 3.
 He is designated as the father in Romans 4.
 How can this be if we are begotten by the Spirit of God?
 Should not He be our father?
 See if you can answer that.
 In what way is Abraham, a very significant man, our father?